vincentarelbundock/modelsummary/README.md

 *Appearance*: Thanks to the [`gt`](https://gt.rstudio.com), [`kableExtra`](https://haozhu233.github.io/kableExtra/), [`huxtable`](https://hughjonesd.github.io/huxtable/), and [`flextable`](https://davidgohel.github.io/flextable/) packages, the appearance of `modelsummary` tables is endlessly customizable.
 The [appearance customization page](https://vincentarelbundock.github.io/modelsummary/articles/appearance.html) shows tables with colored cells, weird text, spanning column labels, row groups, titles, source notes, footnotes, significance stars, and more.
 This only scratches the surface of possibilities.

 *Supported models*: Thanks to the [`broom` package](https://broom.tidymodels.org/), `modelsummary` supports dozens of statistical models out-of-the-box.
 Installing other packages can extend the capabilities further (e.g., [`broom.mixed`](https://cran.r-project.org/web/packages/broom.mixed/index.html)).
-It is also very easy to [add or customize your own models.](https://vincentarelbundock.github.io/modelsummary/articles/advanced.html)
+It is also very easy to [add or customize your own models.](https://vincentarelbundock.github.io/modelsummary/articles/newmodels.html)

 *Output formats*: `modelsummary` tables can be saved to HTML, LaTeX, Text/Markdown, Microsoft Word, Powerpoint, RTF, JPG, or PNG formats.
-They can also be inserted seamlessly in Rmarkdown documents to produce [automated documents and reports in PDF, HTML, or Microsoft Word-compatible formats.](https://vincentarelbundock.github.io/modelsummary/articles/rmarkdown.html)
+They can also be inserted seamlessly in Rmarkdown documents to produce [automated documents and reports in PDF, HTML, RTF, or Microsoft Word formats.](https://vincentarelbundock.github.io/modelsummary/articles/rmarkdown.html)

 #### Dangerous

 `modelsummary` is dangerous\!
-It allows users to do stupid stuff like [replacing their intercepts by squirrels.](https://vincentarelbundock.github.io/modelsummary/articles/customization.html#images)
+It allows users to do stupid stuff like [replacing their intercepts by squirrels.](https://vincentarelbundock.github.io/modelsummary/articles/appearance.html#images)

 <center>
 <img src="https://user-images.githubusercontent.com/987057/82818916-7a60a780-9e6d-11ea-96ed-04fa92874a23.png" width="40%">